olivier-portal/typing-game/README.md

 English or in French.
 This game is created using the PyGame library of Python.

+- Language used: Python
+- Libraries used: PyGame, random

 ## **Installation**

 To install Fruit Ninja Slicer, follow these steps: